Anna Corbo Crehan

 • Police cynicism: A practitioners’ perspective of what police cynicism is and how it impacts upon police practice, Mary-Jane Welsh, 2015

-• Police officers’ attitudes towards community policing: a case study of the Royal Malaysia Police, Siva Suppiah, 2015
+• Police officers’ attitudes towards community policing: A case study of the Royal Malaysia Police, Siva Suppiah, 2015

 • Why do hate crime victims report to the police?, Patrick McCaffery, 2012